tylerwillis/super-tortoise/content/pages/posts/basic-rules-for-walking-in-the-mountains.md

 I am one of those unhappy doers, but over the past 5-6 years, I've found some tools that help me be satisfied without losing my ambition to improve things.
 I was a pretty helpless case for a long time, I even avoided going to therapy because I was afraid that being happy would make me less ambitious, which felt like a very core part of my identity.
 When successful people advocated for therapy, a more balanced working style, or anything similar, I suspected that their ambition made them successful, and giving up some of that was easy to say after you'd achieved success and could afford it.

-I'm
+If all of that is true — if you have to be unhappy to have an impact — then I respect that many people would rationally choose not to do it.
+But, I don't believe that anymore.
+If you take nothing else from this essay, here’s what I hope you’ll hear:

-If you take nothing else from this essay, here’s what I hope you’ll hear: **You can be happy doing great things, even if you’re struggling with one or both of those today.
-Desire is good, and it doesn't need to be a contract with yourself to be unhappy until you get what you want.
-You can be happy in the belief that improvement is possible, well before you make any actual improvement.**
+1.  **You can be happy doing great things, even if you’re struggling with being happy or doing great things today. **

+2.  **You should try to do great things: desire is good, and it doesn't need to be a contract with yourself to be unhappy until you get what you want. **

+3.  **You can be happy in the belief that improvement is possible, well before you make any actual improvement.**

 ## What is skilled optimism?